ragavi94/DevopsProject/README.md

 Harish Annamalai Palaniappan –> hpalani

 ## Setting up the repository:
-We need to setup three servers each for jenkins, checkbox.io and iTrust.
-We need to generate a ssh key inside the jenkins server and add it to checkbox.io server and ITrust server.
+We need to setup servers for jenkins, checkbox.io and iTrust.
+Jenkins virtual machine is for setting up jenkins and also for running the build jobs of checkbox.io and iTrust.
+Checkbox.io and iTrust virtual machines are for deploying the project.
+We need to generate a ssh key inside the jenkins server and add it to the checkbox.io server and iTrust server.
+To run this project, clone the "DevopsProject" repository into your machine and copy the milestone folder into your home directory.
+####Inventory files should be changed in the below two paths according to your virtual machines' configuration.
+/home/swetha/DevopsProject/milestone1/ansible_scripts
+/home/swetha/DevopsProject/milestone1/servers/jenkins

-To set up Jenkins,
+####Run the below command to set up jenkins.

-run ansible-playbook jenkins.yml -i inventory --ask-vault-pass Vault password is 12345.
+ansible-playbook jenkins.yml -i inventory --ask-vault-pass Vault password is 12345.

 ## Setting up Jenkins server: